 3) Full Class Follow-Up : The teacher writes up mistakes from the inappropriate versions, and asks the class to correct them.
 S/he then asks various pairs who provided appropriate versions to enact them in front of the class.

 1. If students understand this use of would, then the literal meaning of would you mind can be made clear.
 If they have not yet met this use, then it can be taught as a fixed phrase or translated into their own language to explain the meaning.

-2. There are three possibilities here : a) if you’re using a textbook which contains suitable taped dialogue, use those; b) write your own, similar to the ones included here but suitable for the needs of your own students, and record them with a colleague; c) if you can’t use a tape, you can act them out for the students yourself.
+2. There are three possibilities here : a) if you’re using a textbook which contains suitable recorded dialogues, use those; b) write your own, similar to the ones included here but suitable for the needs of your own students, and record them with a colleague; c) if you can’t use a recording, you can act them out for the students yourself.